Boost Mobile Phone Plans Review

 How does Boost Mobile compare to other providers?

 When laid out next to its main competition, Boost Mobile’s plans still hold their own in terms of value for money.
-The trailblazing telco holds its own in a sea full of competitive newcomers, especially with the 1GB data bonus on weekends.
+The trailblazing telco holds its own in a sea full of competitive newcomers, but a few may provide better ‘bang for buck’.
 Let’s see how its plans stack up!

 Boost Mobile $10 Plan Compared

 The $10 plan is interesting in that its short billing period knocks out most of the competition.
 However, there are a couple of providers offering similar deals.
 Take for example Coles Mobile, which provides the same but on the Optus network, and over 10 days.
-Vodafone also offers flexibility with its MyMix plans – you can get 2.5GB and 120 call minutes over 7 days for $15, for example.
-Another standout at this price range is OVO Mobile, with which over 30 days you’ll get 1GB of data with $200 call value and unlimited texts.
-If you’re after something cheap but turned off by short expiry periods, OVO is a decent option.
+Telstra also provides a starter pack with 1GB data – same as Boost.
+In this segment there is actually not a lot to choose from, and Boost is a leader here.
+If you’re after a short term plan, these three may be worth a look into.

 Boost Mobile $30 Plan Compared